shawkui/shawkui.github.io/_pages/tools.md

 * [Text Viewer](https://shawkui.github.io/tools/text_viewer.html): A tool that views the text/code files.

+* [Bib Slim](https://shawkui.github.io/tools/bib_slimmer.html): An online tool that takes a bib file as input and outputs a slimmed version of the file.

 Local Tools

 * [Bib Collector](https://github.com/shawkui/bib_collector):  A simple python program to automatically collect BibTeX info from Google Scholar.